How Old are Chicks at the Store?

 Do Hens Need a Rooster to Lay Eggs?

-No, hens don’t need roosters to lay eggs, however, without roosters, the laid eggs are infertile meaning they don’t convert to chicks.
+No, hens don’t need roosters to lay eggs.
+However, without roosters, the eggs laid are infertile, meaning they don’t convert to chicks.

-So if you want to incubate and hatch the laid eggs, then in this case you will need a rooster to lay fertile eggs.
+So, if you want to incubate and hatch the laid eggs, then in this case you will need a rooster to lay fertile eggs.
+Normally hens start laying eggs at the age of around 6 months.

-How Chickens Lay Eggs without Rooster?
+How Chickens Lay Eggs without a Rooster?

-Ovulation (the release of the yolk from the ovary)happens every 24-26 hours in hens, meaning for this process a rooster is not necessary.
+Ovulation (the release of the yolk from the ovary) happens every 24-26 hours in hens, meaning for this process a rooster is not necessary.

 An egg takes around 26 hours to fully form with the addition of the white and shell, each day a hen will lay an egg progressively later.
+And when the egg is ready to go out and the chicken lays, the hens ovulate a new yolk after laying that egg.

 Final Thoughts